Log in

 Mailchimp offers more digital marketing channels

 If you're looking for a marketing tool that lets you reach your audience on several digital channels at once, Mailchimp is your app.
-It lets you create and manage emails, landing pages, ads, postcards, social posts, and surveys—all from within the platform.
+It lets you create and manage emails, SMS messages, landing pages, ads, postcards, social posts, and surveys—all from within the platform.

 The Mailchimp dashboard showing all the channels available

-One caveat, however: the content channel Mailchimp doesn't have (that Klaviyo does) is an SMS messaging feature.
-But if you want to focus on online channels like email, landing pages, and social media, Mailchimp lets you create a multi-channel marketing approach from one content creation hub.
+Where Mailchimp really shines compared to Klaviyo is its other digital marketing channels.
+If you want to focus on online channels like email, landing pages, and social media, Mailchimp lets you create a multi-channel marketing approach from one content creation hub.
 If you input your website URL, Mailchimp's Creative Assistant will even pull in your logo and brand colors from your website.
 This feature lets you hit the ground running with consistent designs across your emails and social posts.

 Suppose you're a small business owner (like me) who has to wear multiple hats, including graphic designer and email marketer.
 In that case, Mailchimp also offers a native Canva integration that can make your life much easier.
 Connecting Mailchimp to Canva keeps your brand logo, fonts, and color uniform across all of your digital products, and you can easily create designs in Canva and publish them directly to Mailchimp's Content Studio.